-Craig is a clever charlatan debater who technically “wins” arguments, but fails to see how certain aspects of his premises are contradictory and therefore false to begin with, which invalidates even his best sound reasoning, as I have pointed out before in this book.
+Craig is a clever charlatan debater who technically sometimes “wins” arguments, but fails to see how certain aspects of his premises are contradictory and therefore false to begin with, which invalidates even his best sound reasoning, as I have pointed out before in this book.
 He uses clever bullying tactics such as baiting the opposition to rebut his objections, while refusing to rebut the objections of his opponent.
 He may “win” his battles through his bullying tactics, but ultimately loses the war, because while he often “wins” a logical argument in his debates, his premises for his logical arguments are still often based on false assumptions and contradictory ideas to begin with, which invalidates his arguments from word go.
 So while Craig technically “wins” many of his debates in the opinion of some, he ultimately loses, even if he is unaware of why he loses, and more fundamentally, the fact he loses.
 As far as I’m concerned, both Harris and Craig lost this debate, ultimately because both of them had insurmountable flaws in their premises.